Dredging – Sediment Removal

 PROJECT DETAILS

-In 2021 HLCA applied for and was awarded a grant to do a sediment removal study.
-Seven sites were identified as potential areas that could benefit from sediment removal.
-After the DNR biologists weighed in, it appeared only 4 of the sites would most likely receive LARE grant funding.
+In 2021, HLCA applied for and was awarded a grant to do a sediment removal study.
+Seven sites were identified as potential areas benefiting from sediment removal.
+After the DNR biologists weighed in, it appeared that only 4 of the sites would most likely receive LARE grant funding.
 Over the next few years, HLCA applied for and was awarded $220,000 in grants to dredge the public ramp (site 1) and the southern channel (site 4).
-HLCA secured the 20% match of a more affordable reduced plan.
-These efforts began in 2024 and will resume in July 2025.
+HLCA secured the 20% match of a more affordable, reduced plan.
+These efforts began in 2024, and dredging was completed on December 31, 2025.
+The sediment disposal site will be closed once the material has settled.

-HLCA will submit a second sediment removal study grant for 2026.
+HLCA submitted a second sediment removal study grant for 2026.
+The grant was not awarded.
+HLCA will reapply in 2027.
 The north channel and other north shore areas will be targets of the study.
 HLCA is still required to match 20% of any grant awarded – plans or actual sediment removals.
-HLCA is seeking larger organizations to help in raising these funds.
+HLCA is seeking larger organizations to help with raising these funds.

 PROJECT WORK

 Sharing efforts and soliciting input from the community is important for current and subsequent phases of the project.
-Future sediment removal involves applying and accepting grants; soliciting, securing bids from and selecting of dredgers; creating budgets, securing funding, awarding contracts; and finally the overseeing of the projects.
+Future sediment removal involves LARE grant application and acceptance; bid solicitation and dredger selection; budgets, securing funding, awarding contracts; and finally, overseeing the projects.

 It takes a community to keep Hudson Lake healthy and enjoyable.
 Anyone interested in working on This PRoject, please reach out to us at info@hlcaindiana.com.